le0cadio/gleocadi0/README.md

 ## Hello, I'm Guilherme, but you can call me Leo (if you want)

+- 😄 Pronouns: he/him
-- 🔭 Game Backend Dev
+- 🔭 Game Dev / backend Dev
 - 🌱 Studyng Kotlin and C#
-- 👾 Gamedev in construction
+- 👾 trying to be a gamedev
 - 📫 u can find-me on email: guilhermeaika99@gmail.com
-- 😄 Pronouns: he/him